CianMurphy/ciangene/README.md

 		Same thing but with depth, prepares the kinshpi matrix computation Takes the list of clean variants and outputs the filtered result

+* variant_filtering

+		Need to incorporate the variant filtering. ie. high call rate in cases and controls. functional variants for gene tests.

 * convert_missingNonmissing_matrix_to_plink.sh

 		turns NA/non NA into 0-1 for LDAK/plink use